haml/haml/REFERENCE.md

 <a> tag is so old links to here still work. -->
 <a id="html5_custom_data_attributes" style="border:0;"></a>

-#### Prefixed Attributes
+#### Data Attributes

 HTML5 allows for adding
 [custom non-visible data attributes](http://www.whatwg.org/specs/web-apps/current-work/multipage/elements.html#embedding-custom-non-visible-data-with-the-data-*-attributes) to elements using attribute names beginning with `data-`.
 The [Accessible Rich Internet Applications](http://www.w3.org/WAI/intro/aria) specification makes use of attributes beginning with `aria-`.
-There are also frameworks that use non-standard attributes with a common prefix.

 Haml can help generate collections of attributes that share a prefix like these.
-Any entry in an attribute hash that has a Hash as its value is expanded into a series of attributes, one for each key/value pair in the hash, with the attribute name formed by joining the “parent” key name to the key name with a hyphen.
+Any entry in an `data` or `aria` attribute hash that has a Hash as its value is expanded into a series of attributes, one for each key/value pair in the hash, with the attribute name formed by joining the “parent” key name to the key name with a hyphen.
+This works only for `data` or `aria`.

 For example: